-C. Control Divergence and Serialization
+4.3 Control Divergence and Serialization

-Four of the benchmarks studied demonstrated speedup using the control-flow techniques discussed in Section III-C: lps, lu, mc and srad.
+Four of the benchmarks studied demonstrated speedup using the control-flow techniques discussed in Section 3.3: lps, lu, mc, and srad.
 The source of the improvement between them varies.

-The benchmark lps, lu and srad benefit primarily from the use of the divergence-folding technique.
-All these benchmarks are control-flow intensive, and have predominantly symmetrical control-flow graphs, performing similar, short computation on either side of a divergence - the perfect usecase for the technique.
-These benchmarks saw reductions of 38%, 30% and 50% in control-flow overhead, respectively.
+The benchmarks 1ps, 1u, and srad benefit primarily from the use of the divergence-folding technique.
+All these benchmarks are control-flow intensive, and have predominantly symmetrical control-flow graphs, performing similar, short computations on either side of a divergence which is the perfect use case for the technique.
+These benchmarks saw reductions of 38, 30, and 50 percent in control-flow overhead, respectively.